 Some additional rate card tips:

 2.)
-Packages help prospective partners decide if a partnership with you will be collectively “budget”, “moderate”, or “costly”.
+Packages help prospective partners decide if a partnership with you will be priced as “budget”, “moderate”, or “costly”.
 Again, be sure to charge true and don’t be embarrassed to be budget or afraid to be costly.
-Also packages mat help set your standard rates, but you can always adjust per the scope of each project.
+Also, packages may help set your standard rates, but you can always adjust per the scope of each project.

 4.)
-Put lower reaching social medias at a minimum of 2 or 3 posts.
+Put lower reaching social media at a minimum of 2 or 3 posts.
 If you offer multiple tweets or posts with a small reach, it can add value better.